martinholecekmax/gatsby-seo-test/README.md

 Install a couple of unused npm packages to test the effect of unused JavaScript and CSS on SEO.

-Start with the following packages:
+Start with the following package:

 - Material UI which supposedly has a large impact on SEO:

 npm install @mui/material @emotion/react @emotion/styled

+Results:

+Seems to have no effect on SEO if the packages are not imported.